Quickstart: Create an Azure Database for MySQL - Flexible Server using Azure CLI

 Note

-Connections to Azure Database for MySQL communicate over port 3306.
-If you try to connect from within a corporate network, outbound traffic over port 3306 might not be allowed.
-If this is the case, you can't connect to your server unless your IT department opens port 3306.
+Connections to Azure Database for MySQL - Flexible Server communicate by using port 3306.
+If you try to connect from within a corporate network, outbound traffic through port 3306 might not be allowed.
+You can't connect to your server unless your IT department opens port 3306.

 Get the connection information